a10networks/a10networks.github.io/faq/unit-test.md

 }
 ```

-## How to prevent a 'Network Issue' error when running unit test code?
+## How do I prevent a 'Network Issue' error when running unit test code?

 Use a try cach block for the source code.

-## How to find your component in the customized form?
+## How do I find your component in the customized form?

 Solution: find it by name inside the moxios.wait function